You Google your company and BAM! Everything changes. How is this affecting prospects? Are sales ...

 Behavioral Tracking is an online technique of collecting and interpreting market research data from browsing sessions with the intent of customizing Internet advertising to specific visitors.

 Marketing and advertising agencies use behavioral tracking to follow the activities of users as they surf the World Wide Web.
 This is accomplished through the use of online technologies such as cookies, local shared objects and user data persistence modules that can track users across multiple websites.
 Most of this tracking is surreptitiously carried out without the knowledge of users.

-There are essentially three types of search engine optimization (SEO) practioners: White Hat, Gray Hat, and Black Hat.
-White Hat SEO's follow Google and Bing Webamaster Guidelines to the letter.
+There are essentially three types of search engine optimization (SEO) practitioners: White Hat, Gray Hat, and Black Hat.
+White Hat SEO's follow Google and Bing Webmaster Guidelines to the letter.
 Gray Hat SEO's (most SEO's) follow the spirit of the guidelines, Black Hat SEO's toss the rulebook out the window.

 The bad old days of black hat SEO are behind us.
 There were specific ways black hats operated, search engines have seen through most of their tactics at this point.
 Today black hat SEO is almost a science.

 Well executed black hat tactics are like high-risk stocks.
 They can produce massive rewards quickly, or bankruptcy.
 Even when black hat tactics work, one never knows for just how long though.
 As search engines get smarter black hat experts must continually adapt.

 A botnet, also known as a zombie army, is a network of Internet-connected computers that have been positioned, unbeknownst to the owners, to forward malware and spam to other computers.